-- EmuVM provides a temporary 30 days evaluation licenses.
+- EmuVM provides a temporary 30 days evaluation license.
 EmuVM makes an AlphaVM configuration that reflects the original system.
-The disk images are used to create disk container files, which are virtual disks used by AlphaVM.
+Disk images are used to create disk container files, which are virtual disks used by AlphaVM.

 - EmuVM tunes the guest operating system (OpenVMS or Tru64) to run on new virtual “hardware”.